fiee/generic_django_project/README.rst

 I normally work with FeinCMS_ and its medialibrary_, but sometimes also with Photologue_, this is reflected in my setups.

 My webserver of choice is Nginx_ with gunicorn_, since my virtual server is always low on memory.
-Setup for Apache_ with mod_wsgi_ and Nginx_ with fcgi_ is also provided.
+Setup for Nginx_ with fcgi_ is also provided.

 ------------